akshat-khare/OpenRobertaWikiLocal/Installation.md

 * or `$ java -cp target/OpenRobertaServer-1.0.0-SNAPSHOT.jar de.fhg.iais.roberta.main.ServerStarter`

 ### Check the server
-Start your server at `localhost:1999`
+Start your browser at `localhost:1999`

 ### That's it!